21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Matsumoto

-While you are in Nagano Prefecture, you can include Matsumoto into your off the beaten track Japan itinerary.
+While you are in Nagano Prefecture, you can definitely include Matsumoto into your itinerary!

 Matsumoto is among the few Japanese cities that houses an original castle and hence its main attraction is none other than the stunning Matsumoto Castle